5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ### Fixing Sleep issues

-In order to prevent the most common issues with sleep, we will set it to `hibernatemode 0` (Suspend to RAM), write protect the slee pimage using Terminal:
+In order to prevent the most common issues with sleep, we will set it to `hibernatemode 0` (Suspend to RAM), write protect the sleep image using Terminal:

 ```bash
 sudo pmset -a hibernatemode 0